Skip to main content

 How are honorees selected?

-Honorees are chosen through a data-driven analysis of millions of anonymous user reviews on Tabelog, evaluating food quality, service, ambiance, and consistency.
+Honorees are chosen through a data-driven analysis of millions of anonymous user reviews on Tabelog, evaluating food quality, service, ambiance, consistency.

 How often is this list updated?